top of page

 The Client’s Idea for the Custom Project

-This custom project started when a client contacted us with a photo of three round metal canisters she already owned.
-Her goal was to turn them into functional side tables by adding hardwood tops with surrounding sides.
+This custom project began when a client reached out with a photo of three round metal canisters she already owned.
+Her goal was to transform them into functional side tables by adding hardwood tops with surrounding sides.
+She provided the key measurements right away:

 • 10-inch diameter